 Research works on the above themes that do not focus on everyday contexts are not suitable for this workshop.

-At least one author per paper must register for the workshop as well as one day of the IEEE VR/3DUI conference.
-Authors of accepted papers will be expected to give a 10 minutes presentation at the workshop.
-Proceedings will be submitted for inclusion in the IEEE Digital Library.
+At least one author per paper must register for the workshop as well as one day of the IEEE VR conference.
+Authors of accepted papers will be expected to give a 10-minute presentation at the workshop.
+The workshop is held virtually online, consisting of three sessions with breaks in between.
+Each session has three presentations and will be followed by 15 minutes of discussions in panel-format led by the workshop organizers.
+We will also seek an external keynote speaker or expert panelist to talk on a major topic of the workshop.
+The workshop Proceedings will be submitted for inclusion in the IEEE Digital Library.

-Please send any queries to Adalberto Simeone (email@example.com).
-For further information visit wevr.adalsimeone.me.
+Please send any queries to Adalberto Simeone (adalberto.simeone at kuleuven.be).

 © 2015-2021 Adalberto L. Simeone